kbss-cvut/reporting-tool/README.md

 # Reporting Tool

 Reporting tool is a generic aviation safety occurrence reporting software.
-It is a lightweight version of a tool developed in the [INBAS](https://www.inbas.cz) project.
+It was developed as part of the [INBAS](https://www.inbas.cz) project.

 ## Development Environment Setup

 The following software needs to be installed on the system for development:

 - JDK 8
-- NodeJS v4 or later (can be installed using apt, in which case you need to install npm as well).
-To upgrade from older versions, see e.g. [https://davidwalsh.name/upgrade-nodejs](https://davidwalsh.name/upgrade-nodejs)
+- NodeJS v6 or later (can be installed using apt, in which case you need to install npm as well).
-- Maven
+- Maven 3.x
-- Apache Tomcat (or any other application server)
+- Apache Tomcat 8.x (or any other application server)

 To start developing, first go to `app/root/src/main/webapp` and run `npm install`.
 This will download the necessary Node dependencies
 (they are used by the UI written in ReactJS).
 You can check that everything is working by running `npm test`.